D-Blake/GameOfLife/README.md

-"# GameOfLife"
+# GameOfLife
-An application that showcases Conway's Game of Life
+An application created for a class at Neumont that showcases Conway's Game of Life